willfaught/paige/README.md

     blurb: "There's a new daddy in town." # Displayed below the greeting
     greeting: "You know best" # Displayed below the image
     image:
-      raw: true # Do not copy or process the image
+      raw: false # Do not copy or process the file; default is false
       stretch: true # Stretch the image fully horizontally if true; center the image otherwise
       url: "me.jpg" # A page, site, or remote resource glob
   hide_credit_data: true # Don't credit this project in a data attribute
   hide_credit_link: true # Don't credit this project in the footer
   katex:
     autorender:
+      raw: false # Do not copy or process the file; default is false
       script_integrity: "sha384-+VBxd3r6XgURycqtZ117nYw44OOcIax56Z4dCRWbxyPt0Koah1uHoK0o4+/RRE05" # File integrity hash
       script_src: "https://cdn.jsdelivr.net/npm/katex@0.16.3/dist/contrib/auto-render.min.js" # Local or remote file
     script:
+      raw: false # Do not copy or process the file; default is false
       script_integrity: "sha384-97gW6UIJxnlKemYavrqDHSX3SiygeOwIZhwyOKRfSaf0JWKRVj9hLASHgFTzT+0O" # File integrity hash
       script_src: "https://cdn.jsdelivr.net/npm/katex@0.16.3/dist/katex.min.js" # Local or remote file
     style: